-Many of the episodes in this section represent self-contained focus plots that further develop the characters as extensions of their initial introductions in the first arc of the show.
-I’m not going to recap all of them here, because this article is covering 18 episodes, as opposed to the 11 from last time, but also because they echo similar themes to what we have seen before, and I don’t want to repeat myself too much.
-This article in turn will cover episodes 12-30, concluding with the major mid-season finale arc.
+Our introduction into the second main arc of Mebius repeats the initial structure of the show, presenting many self-contained, episodic plots that further develop the characters we’ve already been introduced to.
+Since these are generally extensions of their original introductions, I’m not going to recap all of them here, because this article is covering 18 episodes, as opposed to the 11 from last time.
+And also because they echo similar themes to what we have seen before, and I don’t want to repeat myself too much.
+This article in turn will cover episodes 12-30, concluding with the major mid-season finale storyline.

-Marina reunites with her manager as a racer on her day off and finds that she can push herself to take risks she never took as a racer, now that she fights to protect others from monster aliens.
+First, Marina reunites with her former manager on her day off.
+She finds she can push herself to take risks she never could as a motorcycle racer, now that she fights to protect others from monstrous alien threats instead.

-George has to deal with his pride and the isolation he feels due to his talents again in testing a new, dangerous weapon prototype.
+George has to deal with his stubborn pride and the isolation he feels due to his talents again, when the team tests a new, dangerous weapon prototype.

-Teppai tries to convince his mom that working with GUYS is worth the risk rather than settling into medical school as expected.
+Teppai tries to convince his mom that working with GUYS is worth the danger, rather than settling into medical school as was expected of him.

-Ryu butts heads with a master engineer who teaches him the importance of respecting the tradition of work that he stands atop.
+Ryu butts heads with a master engineer who emphasizes the importance of respecting the tradition and history of work others have laid down before him.

-Konomi’s kind-hearted faith in the potential of others is put to the test when she reunites with a childhood friend.
-Although she has fond memories of how he helped her as a kid, he turns out to have been trying to manipulate her to get famous for a tabloid scoop against the GUYS organization.
-But her unwavering belief in the goodness in others eventually breaks his adult cynicism, and turns him around.
+Konomi’s kind-hearted faith in the goodness of others is put to the test when she reunites with a childhood friend.
+Although she has fond memories of how he helped her as a kid, he tried to manipulate her in the present to gain fame for a tabloid scoop slandering the GUYS organization.
+But her unwavering willingness to see the best in others eventually breaks his adult cynicism, and turns him around.

-In addition to that, we have focus episodes for some people who I only briefly discussed last article.
+In addition to these individual plots, we also have focus episodes for some people who I only briefly discussed last time.

-Even though both of them stand at opposite ends of the competency spectrum, these two episodes illustrate effectively that both of them care a lot about the team, and that being able to fight with the other characters – and alongside Ultraman – is very important to them as well.
+Even though both of them stand at opposite ends of the competency spectrum, these two episodes illustrate effectively how they both care a lot for the team under their authority.
+Being able to fight with that team – and alongside Ultraman – is very important to them as well.

 We’re also introduced to a new character within the GUYS team, Misaki Yuki, the Deputy Chief Inspector.

-We saw her a few times in the first part of the series, but this section of the show has her appear in a more prominent capacity.
-She gets a focus episode as well, where her unflappable smile and ever-present representation helps to guide the team to victory when Captain Sakomizu is taken out by a monster attack.
+We saw her a few times in the first part of the series, but this section of the show features her character in a more prominent capacity.
+She gets a focus episode as well, where her unflappable smile and reliable representation helps to guide the team to victory when Captain Sakomizu is taken out by a monster attack.

-The newly-dubbed Ultraman Hikari also gets a few episodes himself.
-Also, again echoing the structure of the first 11 episodes, the episodes that focus on re-introducing his characterization also usher in the major overarching themes that this section of the series features.
+The newly-dubbed Ultraman Hikari also has a few episodes to continue his development.
+Also, again echoing the structure of the first 11 episodes, the episodes that focus on re-introducing his characterization also usher in the major overarching themes featured in this larger arc.

-Now freed from his original vendetta against Bogal, Hikari is left a bit lost as to how he fits in with Mebius’ own calling to help protect the Earth alongside GUYS.
-This conflict between his previous character, and his new lease on his life is compounded by the appearance of Zamushar, an alien swordsman who seeks to challenge his reputation to prove himself as the best, regardless of damage to the Earth and human civilization around him.
+Now freed from his original vendetta against Bogal, Hikari is left a bit lost as to how he fits in with Mebius’ own mission to help protect the Earth alongside GUYS.
+This conflict between his previous drive for revenge and his new lease on his life is compounded by the appearance of Zamushar, an alien swordsman who seeks to challenge his reputation to prove himself as the best, regardless of damage to the Earth and human civilization around him.

-(The previous sword duel he was engaged in before hitting Earth was on top of an asteroid on re-entry that splits it into smithereens.
-Alien ronin warriors the size of buildings who smash up planetoids with their conflicts – that’s the kind of craziness humanity has to worry about in this setting!)
-But while Zamushar seeks out Tsurugi’s reputation to test himself against, what actually defeats him is a strike from Mebius’ sword while defending the main headquarters of GUYS from his attack, causing a crack in his blade, which then shatters when he attempts to fight Hikari.
+But while Zamushar seeks out Tsurugi’s reputation to test himself against, what actually defeats him is a strike from Mebius’ sword while he was defending the main headquarters of GUYS.
+This creates a minute crack in Zamushar’s blade, which later shatters when he attempts to fight Hikari.

 The strength that Mebius can show in defense of others is greater than the supposed “greatest” swordsman in the galaxy, and stronger than Hikari’s own accomplished skill.
-It’s this realization of the source of our heroes’ true strength that causes Zamushar to relent, but it’s also what causes Hikari himself to decide to leave Earth – and his past with Ryu at GUYS – behind and go back to the legendary “Land of Light”, the home world of the Ultra race in general.
-Hikari feels like he owes a debt based on the damage he caused as Tsurugi, not to mention the connection he feels to the GUYS team, since he’s now sharing memories with the ex-Captain Serizawa, but he recognizes that because of that strength, he can trust Earth’s fate with them, and Mebius.
+This realization of the source of our heroes’ true strength causes Zamushar to relent his attack.
+But it also convinces Hikari himself to leave Earth – and his past with Ryu at GUYS – behind to go back to the legendary “Land of Light”, the home world of the Ultra race.
+Hikari feels like he owes a debt based on the damage he caused as Tsurugi that he can’t repay.
+But the connection he feels to the GUYS team, now that he’s sharing memories with the ex-Captain Serizawa, along with his experience fighting alongside them as Hikari, allows him to trust Earth’s fate with them, and Mebius.

-The first major test happens when Mebius, in his over-eagerness to make up for being responsible for protecting Earth without Hikari, upsets Ryu and the rest of the GUYS team when he curbstomps a monster before they can utilize their own plan to take it down on their own.
+The first test of this theme is set off by Hikari’s own decision to trust Earth’s fate in the hands of Mebius and the GUYS team.
+Mebius, in his over-eagerness to make up for being responsible for protecting Earth without him, upsets Ryu and the rest of the GUYS crew when he curbstomps a monster before they can utilize their own plan to take it down with their own efforts.

-It seems like a silly concern at first, to the audience’s perspective and to Mirai himself.
+It seems like an unjustified concern at first to Mirai, and maybe to the audience as well.
 After all, Earth is protected either way, isn’t it?
-But framed against a smaller, more familiar backdrop of a childhood experience at a school, we see the relationship between the Ultras and humanity clarified a bit better, both for the audience and for Mirai himself.
+But when framed against a smaller, more familiar backdrop of a childhood conflict at school, we see that concern in context with the relationship between the Ultras and humanity in general.

 A recurring phrase for the GUYS squad is “We’ll protect the Earth with our own hands.”
-(We’ll be hearing it a LOT going into the finale of the show too) Humanity can’t grow and improve itself if they’re never allowed to take risks.
-The purpose for the Ultras protecting the Earth is to create a space where that development can happen, not to solve every conflict on their own, especially since as we see, Mebius himself can’t defeat every enemy alone!
-To more effectively fight with humanity as allies, he needs to sometimes take a step back.
+(We’ll be hearing it a LOT going into the finale of the show too) Humanity can’t grow and improve itself if they’re never allowed to take risks, and face challenges with their own strength.
+The purpose in the Ultras protecting the Earth is to create a space where that development can happen, not to solve every conflict on their own, especially since we can see Mebius himself can’t defeat every enemy alone!
+To more effectively fight with humanity as allies, he needs to take a step back sometimes.

 Sakomizu’s warning here isn’t just for Mirai’s benefit, these two episodes destroyed me emotionally.

-You see, all the crew of the cargo freighter managed to escape from the wrecked ship except for one.
+You see, the entire crew of the cargo freighter managed to miraculously escape from the wrecked ship, all except one member.
 The flashback in this episode shows the fate of this individual, Hiroto Ban, who sacrificed himself to save his father and the rest of the crew.
-It’s presented in a way that doesn’t just move the GUYS crew who watch the sole remaining testament to his heroism, but it makes Mirai break down as well.
+It’s presented in a way that doesn’t just move the GUYS crew as they watch the sole remaining testament to his heroism, but it makes Mirai break down as well.

-Such a courageous human life lost is an awful tragedy he’s feeling, right?
+Such a courageous human life lost is an awful tragedy for him to feel, right?

-More than that though, it turns out this selfless courage is actually the basis on which Mirai chose to pattern his human appearance and mission on Earth in the first place.
+More specifically than that though, this selfless courage was actually the basis on which Mirai chose to pattern his human appearance and mission on Earth in the first place.